epiviz/epiviz-website/home/content/post/2017-05-01-epiviz-update.md

         app$chart_mgr$visualize("HeatmapPlot", measurements = measurements)
     ```

+With this new feature we can use the epivizr package to fully reproduce the construction of
+epiviz visualizations using an R script.

 * __Load Workspace__

-    We also added `load_workspace` method to load a workspace from an epivizR session.
+    We also added `load_workspace` method to load a workspace in the epiviz app using epivizr session.
 For example, if you know the `workspace_id`

     ```{r}
         app <- startEpiviz()